eflautt/ga-data-science/lessons/lesson2/readme.md

 #### Context
 Depending on your setting the types of questoins you will answer may vary.
 The previous example is from a research setting.
 In a business setting you will need to clearly articulate the business objectives.
-Id and hhypothesize goals and criteria for success (e.g., success for the Netflix recommendation engine may be if 70% of customers over the age of 18 select a movie from the recommended queue during Q3 of 2015).
+Id and hypothesize goals and criteria for success (e.g., success for the Netflix recommendation engine may be if 70% of customers over the age of 18 select a movie from the recommended queue during Q3 of 2015).
 Regardless of the setting it is important that you state your question following the SMART framework.

+#### Knowledge Check
+Which of the following is follows the SMART framework?
+Why?
+What is missing?
+1. I am looking to see if there is an association with number of passengers with carry on luggage and delayed take-off time.
+2. Determine if the number of passengers on JetBlue, Delta and United domestic flights with carry-on luggage is associated with delayed take-off time using data from flightstats.com from January 2015- December 2015.

 ## Why dataset types matter.
 As we saw in the attainable section above, different types of data have set limitations and strengths.
 As such certain types of analysis will not be possible with certain datasets.
 We are going to do a breif overview of the different types of datasets here.